 #2: Don’t Overmix the Batter

 The more you mix the batter, the more gluten will form.
 While you want lots and lots of gluten in recipes like my Vegan Matcha Black Sesame Sticky Buns, cupcakes need a light and airy batter that is not dense.
-Also, overmixing the batter will get rid of some of the air bubbles and lead to a flatter more dense cupcake.
-Moral of the story- please don’t overmix cupcake batter!
+Also, over-mixing the batter will get rid of some of the air bubbles and lead to a flatter more dense cupcake.
+Basically, just mix the batter until all the streaks of flour are gone, but not a second more to mix the batter the perfect amount.

 #3: Don’t Store Cupcakes in the Fridge!